evz/video-processor/README.md

 ### How do I make it go?

-The simplest way to run this is just on your local machine using the `docker-compose-local.yaml` file with the `.env.local` file to populate the env vars.
-To run it in a more distributed way, see the section on running it in a more distributed way below.
-To get a basic running version up, here's the tl;dr:
+The simplest way to run this is with the demo command (see Quick Demo section above), which handles everything automatically.
+For the full distributed system with Celery workers, you'll need a GPU setup:

-* Build the docker image (see "Docker build process" below)
+* Build the GPU docker image (see "Docker build process" below)
 * Make a copy of the example local env file and make changes as needed (probably the only thing you'll want to think about changing is the `STORAGE_MOUNT` but, it should just work as is)